HomeHistory

 With their rowdy behavior, the gang drew the attention of a neighbor who phoned the police.
 Expecting what they thought was a bootlegging operation, the police responded in force, and a gunfight broke out.
 The police, not having the numbers to contain their suspects, could not stop the Barrow Gang from making their escape.

-What was left behind by the Barrow Gang in the Joplin hideout became a treasure trove for the media.
-Apart from all the guns and ammunition, there were undeveloped rolls of film, and a poem written by Bonnie Parker.
+What was left behind at the crime scene by the Barrow Gang in the Joplin hideout became a treasure trove for the media.
+Apart from all the guns and ammunition, there were undeveloped rolls of film and a poem written by Bonnie Parker.
 The photographs were developed, and many showed Bonnie and Clyde posing with weapons in front of their car.
-Newspapers printed these iconic photographs and the crime duo became an instant phenomenon in the minds of the American public.
+Newspapers printed these iconic photographs, and the crime duo became an instant phenomenon in the minds of the American public.

 In 2016, this building was purchased by Saundra Carr Cooper and her husband Stan who turned it into a guesthouse.